 NPSRT,nonpunc is the number of nonpunctured 20 MHz subchannels of the PSRT PPDU

-RPLPSRR,20MHzis the received signal power measured in dBm/20 MHz.
-It shall be measured in at least one 20 MHz channel in which the preamble of PSRR PPDU is present.
+RPLPSRR,20MHzis (#11674) the normalized received signal power in units of dBm/20 MHz, measured at the antenna connector in at least one 20 MHz subchannel.
+The measured 20 MHz subchannel(s) shall be the subchannel(s) in which the preamble of both the PSRR PPDU and the PSRT PPDU are present.
 The measurement method is implementation specific.

-PSRmin is equal to PSR value if there exists one PSR value within the bandwidth of PSRT PPDU or equal to the minimum of multiple PSR values if there exist multiple PSR values within the bandwidth of PSRT PPDU.
+PSRmin is equal to PSR value if there exists one PSR value within the bandwidth of PSRT PPDU or equal to the (#11674) smallest of multiple PSR values if there exist multiple PSR values within the bandwidth of PSRT PPDU.
 Each PSR is specified per 20 MHz.
 The PSR value is based on at least one of the following:

-The value of the UL Spatial Reuse field in the Common Info field of the Trigger frame of the PSRR PPDU if an HE TB PPDU follows the PSRR PPDU , or
+The value of the UL Spatial Reuse subfields in the Common Info field of the Trigger frame of the PSRR PPDU if (#11675) B55 of the Common Info field in the Trigger frame is equal to 1 (following Table 9-45c (Valid combinations of B54 and B55 in the Common Info, B39 in the User Info field, and solicited TB PPDU format)), or

-Special User Info field of the Trigger frame of the PSRR PPDU if an EHT TB PPDU follows the PSRR PPDU, or
+(#12010, 14010) The value of the EHT Spatial Reuse n subfield, 1<=n<=2, in the Special User Info field of the Trigger frame of the PSRR PPDU if (#11675)B55 in the Common Info field of the Trigger frame is 0 (following Table 9-45c (Valid combinations of B54 and B55 in the Common Info, B39 in the User Info field, and solicited TB PPDU format)), or

 The value of the RXVECTOR parameter Spatial Reuse of the TB PPDU that follows the PSRR PPDU.